MATLAB/Simulink for Power Electronics Simulations

 Course Instructor

-Ricardo Romero, PE is an Electrical Engineer with over ten years of experience in Power Systems, having worked as a Power Systems Protection Engineer at Schweitzer Engineering Laboratories, Inc. (SEL) and Power Relaying Solutions, PLLC (PRS).
+Ricardo Romero, PE is an Electrical Engineer with over twelve years of experience in Power Systems, having worked as a Power Systems Protection Engineer at Schweitzer Engineering Laboratories, Inc. (SEL) and Power Relaying Solutions, PLLC (PRS).
 He started his own power engineering consulting and online learning business in 2020 – the Romero Engineering Company.
 He obtained his bachelor’s and master’s degrees in Electrical Engineering from The University of North Carolina at Charlotte, where he specialized in Power Systems, Power Electronics, and Power System Protection and Control.
-He is a licensed Professional Engineer in Power Systems in the states of Arizona, North Carolina, Pennsylvania, South Carolina, and Virginia.
+He is a licensed Professional Engineer in Power Systems in the states of North Carolina, Pennsylvania, South Carolina, and Virginia.

 Frequently Asked Questions